kjelloh/sharedplanetcitizen/docs/lets_play/united_citizens_of_a_shared_planet/syntheocracy/README.md

 In this branch, we don't deny that influence — we embrace it with curiosity, responsibility, and care.

 We explore what *synthēos* might mean:
-A created or emergent sense of “that which guides us” — be it sacred, secular, scientific, ancestral, philosophical, or wildly personal.
+A created or emergent sense of “that which guides us” — whether sacred, secular, scientific, ancestral, philosophical, or wildly personal.
+That which we act on in faith — shaped by what feels deeply true, even when others disagree.
+Even the search for truth rests on chosen axioms.
+We bet differently — and must learn to live together while doing so.

 ---